LGBTQ Heroes – Jody Dobrowski. He was 24 when he was murdered.

 Witnesses to the attack confirmed that when Dobrowski was confronted by the two men who attacked him, there was a short exchange of words, before the attackers began assaulting Dobrowski with punches and verbal homophobic abuse.

 The attack left Dobrowski with injuries so severe that a pathologist was unable to identify how many times he had been hit, but did identify 33 areas of injury to the head, face, ears and neck.
 Dobrowski had to be identified by fingerprints.
 A police officer who arrived at the scene of the crime described him as, “a bloody swollen pulp.”
 He was unconscious when found in the early hours of Saturday 15 October and died from his injuries later in hospital.

 There was a lot of media attention on the attack due to its brutality, Dobrowski’s sexuality, and this being considered a hate crime.
 Police eventually tracked down the murderers who were arrested one week after the crime, and confessed on 12 May 2006.
 They were sentenced to life imprisonment.

-After the sentencing of the two men who had carried out the attack, Dobrowski’s family made a joint statement describing him as, “an intelligent, funny, hardworking and beautiful man, whose life was brutally and mercilessly punched and kicked from him.”
+After the sentencing of the two men who had carried out the attack, Dobrowski’s family made a statement describing him as “an intelligent, funny, hardworking and beautiful man, whose life was brutally and mercilessly punched and kicked from him.”

 This was a landmark case in Britain, where Section 146 of the Criminal Justice Act 2003 was utilised in sentencing the killers.
-This Act empowers courts to impose tougher sentences for offences motivated or aggravated by the victim’s sexual orientation in England and Wales.
+This Act empowers courts in England and Wales to impose tougher sentences for offences motivated or aggravated by the victim’s sexual orientation.